argoproj/argo-events/docs/eventsource-deployment-strategies.md

 ### Replicas Of Recreate Types

-The field `replica` for EventSource of these `Recreate` types are ignored, the deployment is always created with `replica=1`.
+The field `replica` for EventSource of these `Recreate` types is ignored, the deployment is always created with `replica=1`.

 **Please DO NOT manually scale up the replicas, that will bring unexpected